 “Today I think of my Lebanese grandmother, my mother, my aunts, my family, who brought the Lebanese soul to my life at home, in Paris, in London, everywhere I lived,” he said on Twitter.

 “Citizen of this uprooted world, Lebanon flows through my veins.
 This reciprocal love, so unexpected and so poignant, makes me happy and very proud of my heritage, especially in these difficult times for Lebanon.
 Thank you from me and all my family,” Mika added.

-Held on September 19th, I Love Beirutwas an online concert by The British-Lebanese pop star produced after the devastating August 4th explosion and in support of Beirut victims.
+Held on September 19th, I Love Beirutwas an online concert by The British-Lebanese pop star after the devastating August 4th explosion and in support of Beirut victims.

 Proceeds from the ticketed streams went to Red Cross Lebanon and Save the Children, organizations that remain involved in supporting Beirut’s recovery to this day.

 Born in Beirut, Mika escaped the civil war with his family to Paris in 1982 at the age of one and a half, and his heart is always with Lebanon.

 During the Mawazine Festival in Morocco in 2013, Mika said that his dream project was to release an album of songs performed in English, Arabic and French.

 He said the concept was inspired by growing up among the Lebanese diaspora in Paris.
 “I was surrounded by a people who spoke three languages in one sentence,” he said.

 All throughout his 16-year career, with hits such as Grace Kelly and Relax, Take It Easy, Mika addressed how his childhood affects his work.